Wonderland Cave

 Description

 Wonderland Cave is a natural cave which was converted into a restaurant and nightclub.
 It was developed by C. A. Linebarger, general manager of the resort of Bella Vista.
 The three brothers Clarence A. Linebarger, Forrest W. Linebarger and Clayton C. Linebarger bought land in Benton County in 1917 and began promoting Bella Vista as a resort community.
 Beneath the cave nightclub they built a boat dock, a swimming pool, a dance pavilion, the Sunset Hotel and several cottages.
-In 1929 they saw a subterranean restaurant in Paris, and had the idea to develop the cave on their property in the same way.
+In 1929, they saw a subterranean restaurant in Paris, and had the idea to develop the cave on their property in the same way.

 In a huge cave chamber, a floor with an area of 4,000 m² was paved with concrete.
-There were an orchestra pit for a ten- to twelve-piece band and a 10 m long bar on the opposite side, all built of rock.
+There was an orchestra pit for a ten- to twelve-piece band and a 10 m long bar on the opposite side, all built of rock.
 There were stone and wooden booths for the guests at the rim and a dance floor.
 On the outside was a sign reading The Largest Natural Place of Amusement in America, and actually it is the biggest cave restaurant of the United States.
 When it was opened to the public on 01-MAR-1930 it had a live orchestra and was overcrowded with 400 guests.

 With the Cold War dreading and especially the disturbing events of the early 1960s, the Civil Defense officials were looking for available shelters.
 This cave, together with other show caves in the area, became an official nuclear fallout shelter.
 This actually meant it was equipped with supplies for survival.
 Wonderland Cave was leased to Cooper Industries in 1965.
 They used it for various functions for its retirement project named Bella Vista Village.